Zate/ControlsAssessmentSpecification/control-1/control-1.6.rst

 .. list-table::

 	* - **Metric**
-	  - | The ratio of unaccounted for, unauthorized assets, to the total assets in the asset
+	  - | The ratio of unaccounted for, unauthorized assets, to the total assets in the asset inventory.
+If the value of M6 is 0, there are no unauthorized assets that remain unaccounted for.
+In this case, the value of the metric is 1.
-	    | inventory
 	* - **Calculation**
-	  - | If the value of M6 is 0, there are no unauthorized assets that remain unaccounted for.
-	    | In this case, the value of the metric is 1.
-Otherwise, the value is :code:`(M8 - M6) / M8`
+	  - :code:`(M8 - M6) / M8`

 .. history
 .. authors